 where pi,j is the probability of base i of being base-paired to base j, over all its potential J pairing partners.

-Since version 2.5, RF Fold generates vector graphical reports (SVG format) for each structure, reporting the per-base reactivity, the MEA structure, the per-base Shannon entropy, and the base-pairing probabilities:
+Since version 2.9.1, RF Fold can use R to generate PDF graphical reports for each structure, reporting reactivity, MEA structure, Shannon entropy, and base-pairing probabilities:

 Graphical report